zkwKevin/WebCrawler/README.md

 # WebCrawler
-Some crawlers which are used to make my life more convenient, and it can also use for machine learning.
+Some crawlers which are used to make my life more convenient, and it also can be used for machine learning.

 ## Getting started
 1. Install python3 on your laptop